Data product · matched

 Who it's built for

 Matched-betting platforms and oddsmatchers render the rows directly.
 Arbitrage and value tools consume the dutching and rated outputs.
-Odds-comparison sites and tipster platforms use it as a trustworthy, normalised spine.
-If you're weighing which product fits your build, the solutions pages frame it by need and the audience pages frame it by who you are.
+Comparison and tipster platforms use it as a normalised spine.

 How it's delivered

-Integration is deliberately small: authenticate, request a feed type, render the rows.
-The docs carry sample responses for every feed type, so most teams have a first call working the same afternoon.
-Regional coverage fans out from the same feed — the UK is live today, with regional packs expanding; the regions view shows exactly what's live versus on the roadmap, and never claims coverage before it ships.
+Integration is small: authenticate, request a feed type, render the rows.
+The docs carry sample responses for every type, so most teams have a first call working the same afternoon.

 Questions